Department of Archaeology of Egypt and Nubia

 Department of Archaeology of the Americas

-Direction: 00-927 Warszawa, ul.
-Krakowskie Przedmieście 26/28, Szkoła Główna
+adress: 00-927 Warszawa, ul.
+Krakowskie Przedmieście 26/28, Szkoła Główna, office 3.23, tel.
+22 55 22 823

 dr hab.
-Miłosz Giersz
+Miłosz Giersz, prof. ucz.

 dr hab.
-Wiesław Więckowski
+Wiesław Więckowski, prof. ucz.

 dr hab.
 Janusz Wołoszyn

-dr Jan Szymański
+Dr. Jan Szymański

 PhD Candidates: